paproki/UKBUtils/README.md

 3
 ```

 This information can be used to detect abnormal errors.
-If the number at the bottom differs from the number of missing then something happened.
+If the number at the bottom differs from the number of missing zips then something else happened ( ¯\_(ツ)_/¯ ).

 Finally the file corrupted_zips.log will only be create if the script detects that a zip file is malformed.
-For test this I go through all the zip files and try unzipping them using unzip -t XXXXXXXXXX.zip, which is a 'silent' unzipping that does not actually do the unzipping.
+To test this I go through all the zip files and try unzipping them using 'unzip -t XXXXXXXXXX.zip', which runs a 'silent' unzipping that does not actually do the unzipping but tests if it would work.

-At the moment the maximum time dedicated to each job is 6 hours.
-You may need to change this based on your need.
+At the moment the maximum time dedicated for each individual job is 6 hours.
+You may need to change this based on your needs (e.g., diffusion MRI will be huge).
 For each bulk file I would recommend downloading a couple of examples individually on your own machine to check the size of the zip file.
-The command to download an individual zip file is as follows:
+The command to download an individual zip for a given Subject EID and bulk ID  is as follows:
 ```
   ukbfetch -e<EID> -d<BULK-ID> -a/path/to/key.key
 ```
-You can find example EID and BULKD-ID in the bulkfiles.bulk
+You can find example EID and BULKD-ID in the bulkfiles.bulk.
+(PS: do not add a space between the -e and <EDI>, it needs to be something like -e987987464 all struck together)

-It takes roughly 4 hours to download 1000 zip files averaging 6Mb.
+It takes roughly 4 hours to download 1000 zip files averaging 6Mb and do the unzip test.
 Based on this you can decide how much time you need for your jobs.

-The last step which is no included in this script will be to copy the data onto RDM.
-However I think we'll maybe, possibly, probably need to manually check the fail logs prior to doing the copying?!
+The last step, which is no included in this script, will be to copy the data onto RDM.
+However I think we'll maybe, possibly, probably need to manually check the fail logs prior to doing the copying ¯\_(ツ)_/¯ ?!

 ## Documentation for Create_bulk_file.sh